Assurance of Learning (AoL)

 4. Specialized Knowledge

 SK1: MBA students will utilize quantitative analysis methods to identify salient information

 and trends in data.

-SK2: MBA students will analyze the local and global impact of organizational decisions.
+SK2: MBA students will analyze the impact of organizational decisions on stakeholders.

 Assessment takes place during each student's final year.
 Students enroll in a zero-credit course (BUS 582), graded as pass-fail.
 All of the learning objectives are assessed in this class.

 In BUS 582, students are required to upload written artifacts to Taskstream, deliver a presentation, and take part in other assessment activities.

 Members of the school's Graduate Programs Committee work with the MBA Director and AoL Coordinator to evaluate students' work in Taskstream.